Two Roads to Classicality: The Two Roads

-Then it is straightforward to check that when $\catC$ is a semi-additive (symmetric) monoidal category (with discarding) so are each of $\catC^{\oplus}$ and $\Splitorcausal(\catC)$, and they satisfy the same universal properties with respect to such categories and (causal, symmetric) monoidal semi-additive functors and (causal) monoidal natural transformations between them.
-In particular, the functors and equivalences of Corollary~\ref{cor:IdemBiprodEquiv} are now monoidal ones.
+When $\catC$ is a semi-additive (symmetric) monoidal category (with discarding) so are each of $\catC^{\oplus}$ and $\Splitorcausal(\catC)$, and they satisfy the same universal properties with respect to such categories and (causal, symmetric) monoidal semi-additive functors and (causal) monoidal natural transformations between them.
+In particular, the functors and equivalences of Corollary~\ref{cor:IdemBiprodEquiv} are now monoidal ones. \end{remark}